Resources for Faculty

 - Repeat these steps for each course.

-- Dedicate 10 minutes of class time for students to register, check or update their registration, or request a vote-by-mail ballot using NU Votes’ Canvas page or online tools.
+- Dedicate 10 minutes of a class period for students to register, check or update their registration, or request a vote-by-mail ballot using NU Votes’ Canvas page or online tools.
 (Research shows that classroom registration drives work!)

-- Invite an NU Votes Ambassador (our peer educators) into your classes to make an announcement about the election or give a voter education presentation.
-Complete this simple email request form to request a virtual or in-person visit.
+- Invite an NU Votes Ambassador (our peer educators) into your classes to make an announcement about the election or give a non-partisan voter education presentation.
+Complete this simple email request form to request an in-person or virtual visit.

-Election Day: Tuesday, November 3 - Consider scheduling assignments, exams, and synchronous classes so that they don’t fall on Election Day.
+Election Day: Tuesday, November 5 - Consider scheduling classes, assignments, and exams so that they don’t fall on Election Day.
 This will also allow students to serve as poll workers.

 - Introduce students to resources like BallotReady or Ballotpedia where they can study their ballot in advance of stepping into the voting booth.